wolfestridershooter/source-sdk-2013-ce/README.md

 New commands.
 (See the new commands section)
 Some optimizations that can in some cases more than half your compile times.
 Propper prop_static intergration.
+Support for func_detail_blocker.
 Vanilla lighting unlike Slammin's VRAD which is slightly different with the same settings and can mess up lighting on func_brushs.
+Large address aware, allowing for more memory usage on 64-bit systems.

+# New limits

 # New commands
 -nodefaultcubemap: Don't generate a default cubemap. <-----(This fixes not being able to build cubemaps on some PCs)